Coddo-Python/SlobyParser/README.md

 # SlobyParser
-Compiler of the sloby projects
+Parser of the sloby projects